FZambia/centrifuge/docs/configuration/cli.rst

 Centrifuge has some command line arguments.

 Example.
-To create 2 instances of Centrifuge you can use something like this:
+To create 2 connected instances of Centrifuge you can use something like this:

 .. code-block:: bash